ihateblueb/aster/README.md

 - NodeJS
 - pnpm
 - PostgreSQL
-- DragonflyDB
+- Redis or DragonflyDB

-Latest of all of these are best
+Latest of all of these are best, haven't tested for minimum versions.

 ## Setup

 Install dependencies with `pnpm i` and then build with `pnpm build`.\
-Afterward, copy `./config/example.ini` to `./config/production.ini` and update it to your liking.\
+Afterward, copy `./config/example.yaml` to `./config/production.yaml` and update it to your liking.\
 It is recommended you set the logging to fancy during initial setup.\
 After configuration, run `pnpm migrate` to set up your database, and then you're good to go!\
 Run `pnpm start` and your instance will start up.